RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_an_external_file_preview.md

-Implementing an External File Preview
+# Implementing an External File Preview
-===

-In this chapter you will learn how to add a simple document preview function based on the standard Windows Notepad application.
+This section explains how to add a simple document preview that uses Windows Notepad.

-Extend the File Type Component Builder
+## Extend the File Type Component Builder
---

-Our aim is to enable the file type plug-in to generate an ad-hoc preview in an external application.
-This allows users to view the file in its native format.
+Enable the file type plug-in to generate an ad-hoc preview in an external application.
+This lets users view the file in its native format.

-When processing DOC files, for example, Var:ProductName launches Microsoft Word as external preview application.
-Since we are dealing with a simple text format, we can use a common text editor such Notepad as external preview application.
+For example, when users preview DOC files, Var:ProductName launches Microsoft Word as the external preview application.
+Because this sample uses a simple text format, Notepad works well as the external preview application.

-What makes implementing the external preview easy is the fact that the application logic required for generating an external preview already exists in our sample file type plug-in - to be more precise, in the file writer class, which you implemented in the previous chapter (see [Implementing the File Writer](implementing_the_file_writer.md)).
-Therefore, all you need to do is register the external preview application in the File Type Component Builder.
+The sample file type plug-in already contains the logic required to generate an external preview.
+The file writer class that you created in the previous chapter provides that logic.
+See [Implementing the File Writer](implementing_the_file_writer.md).
+To enable the preview, register the external preview application in the File Type Component Builder.

-First, we recommend that you add the name of the preview application to the resources file of your project properties.
-This is the application name that users will see when accessing the external preview menu command in Var:ProductName.
+First, add the name of the preview application to the resource file in your project properties.
+Users will see this name when they access the external preview command in Var:ProductName.

 ![ExternalPreview_Name](images/ExternalPreview_Name.jpg)

-Now add the method shown below to the File Type Component Builder.
-Note how the external preview application name is referenced.
-Also note that this implements the external preview both for the source and the target content.
+Now add the following method to the File Type Component Builder.
+The example references the external preview application name from resources.
+It also enables the external preview for both source and target content.

 # [C#](#tab/tabid-1)
 ```cs